BlenderCN/BlenderPython/BMesh.md

-Blender comes with a great set of templates for BMesh.
+Blender comes with a great set of templates for BMesh, I won't reproduce them here.

   - _TextEditor -> Templates -> Python -> BMesh Simple_
   - _TextEditor -> Templates -> Python -> BMesh Simple EditMode_

-## Snippet 1 (simple sequential geometry additions)
+### Snippet 1 (simple sequential geometry additions)

 If the Object is in Object mode.
 ```python